Loeb's Third Point takes Nokia stake, plans to return some cash

 In the letter, which was seen by Reuters, Loeb also said his $14 billion fund was as large as he wanted it to be right now and that he would be returning to investors 10 percent of the capital in the fund at the end of the year.

 Loeb’s Offshore Fund has gained 18 percent in the first nine months of the year.
-The average hedge fun has gained roughly 9 percent.
+The average hedge fund has gained roughly 9 percent.

 Other prominent investors, including Seth Klarman at Baupost Group and Jon Jacobson at Highfields, are also returning some money to clients.